Pampa del Infierno

 Pampa del Infierno is a town in Chaco Province, Argentina.
 It is the head town of the Almirante Brown Department.
 The town was founded on December 7, 1927.

-Provincial goat festival

 In May, Pampa del Infierno hosts the annual goat festival ("Fiesta Provincial del Chivo").

+MSU Argentina's solar park, the largest in Chaco Province, was built along National Route No. 16, in Pampa del Infierno.
+It covers an area of 320 hectares, features 223,000 solar panels, and, since 2024, provides energy to around 300,000 homes.